gaokanxu/lumos/docs/src/operations/best-practices/general.md

 of your choice), you will want to become familiar with how to operate your validator on a day-to-day basis.
-During daily operations, you will be [monitoring your server](./monitoring.md), updating software regularly (both the Solana validator software and operating system packages), and managing your vote account and identity account.
+During daily operations, you will be [monitoring your server](./monitoring.md), updating software regularly (both the Lumos validator software and operating system packages), and managing your vote account and identity account.

 All of these skills are critical to practice.
 Maximizing your validator uptime